-- We check that the message is aligned with our core values and policy positions. - We ensure that we have the permission for usage from the person featured or mentioned
+- We check that the message is aligned with our core values and policy positions. - We ensure that we have the permission for usage from the person featured or mentioned.

-MONITORING AND REVIEW OF THIS POLICY
+13. MONITORING AND REVIEW OF THIS POLICY

-The Marketing, Communications and Membership Manager shall be responsible for reviewing this policy to ensure that it meets legal requirements and reflects best practice.
+The Head of Marketing, Communications and Membership shall be responsible for reviewing this policy to ensure that it meets legal requirements and reflects best practice.

+Reviewed: June 2024

-Reviewed: April 2022 By: Marketing, Communications and Membership Manager
+By: Head of Marketing, Communications and Membership